GoutamKuiri99/Agricultural-Crop-Production/README.md

 predict crop production and find important insights highlighting key indicators and metrics that influence crop production.
 Make views and dashboards first and also make a story out of it.

+# Tools Used:-
+- Microsoft Excel

+- Tableau

+- EDA With Python

+# Data Cleaning :-
+Data cleaning in Excel involves several tasks aimed at improving the quality and consistency of the data.

+**1.Removing Duplicate Entries:**
+- Use the "Remove Duplicates" feature to eliminate rows with identical data.
+- Keywords: "Remove Duplicates," "Duplicate Entries"

+**2.Spell Check and Correction:**
+- Utilize Excel's built-in spell check feature to identify and correct spelling errors.

+**3.Trimming Whitespace:**
+- Use the TRIM function to remove leading, trailing, and excess spaces from text entries.

+**4.Standardizing Text Case:**
+- Apply the UPPER, LOWER, or PROPER functions to standardize the case of text entries.

+**5.Converting Data Types:**
+- Convert data types (e.g., text to numbers) as needed to ensure compatibility with analysis tools and functions.